akinsam23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 3-path- Created a script that counts the number of directories in the PATH, using the code "echo $PATH | tr -s ':' '\n' | wc -l'

 Task 4-path- Created a script that prints the list of environment variables using the code 'printenv'

+Task 5-local_variables- Created a script that prints the list of local variables in cluding environment variables and functions.
+Using the code 'set'